zhangchuheng123/zhangchuheng123.github.io/my_pages/academic-resources.md

 ---
 {% include JB/setup %}

 NOTICE: The resources are for the convenience of academic use.
+Others should not download or read the resources without permission of authors.
 If there's infringement of copyright, relevant contents will be remove after informing.

 ### Quantum Entanglement and Quantum Error Correction